-Retailers have always understood the importance of developing a loyal shopper base.
-So they’ve used different loyalty strategies over the years to gain a competitive advantage and differentiate themselves in a highly competitive industry.
-Let’s take you on a quick trip through the history of loyalty programs.
+Loyalty methods are evolving rapidly.
+Are you?
+Retailers have always understood the importance of developing a loyal customer base.
+So they’ve used different strategies over the years in order to gain a competitive advantage and differentiate themselves in a highly competitive industry offering a similar product mix.
+Jeff Berry, Research Director at Colloquy, takes us on a quick trip through the history of loyalty programs.

 Timeless: A little extra, with a smile

 Family-run stores and market stallholders have always known how to create loyalty in a very personal way.
-By putting a small amount extra into the bag after weighing it, or by giving a sweet or piece of fruit to the shopper’s kids, they make you feel special and appreciated.
+They made her feel special and appreciated by putting a small amount extra into the bag after weighing it or giving a sweet or piece of fruit to the customer's children.
 An approach that still works today.

 1896: The first point-based loyalty initiatives arrive

-The earliest cross-sector attempt of developing customer loyalty was when Sperry & Hutchinson began offering US retailers green paper stamps that could be redeemed for rewards.
+The earliest cross-sector attempt at developing customer loyalty was when Sperry & Hutchinson began offering US retailers green paper stamps that could be redeemed for rewards.
 The intention was to increase expenditure and the frequency of visits by providing customers with an incentive to keep coming back.
-The retailers that distributed the stamps bought the stamps from S&H and gave them away at a rate determined by the merchant.
+The retail organizations that distributed the stamps (primarily supermarkets, other shops, and petrol stations) bought the stamps from S&H and gave them away at a rate determined by the merchant.
 Some shoppers would choose one merchant over another because it gave out more stamps per dollar spent.
-Collectors could exchange completed books of stamps for rewards, including housewares and other items, from the local Green Stamps store or catalog.
+In addition, collectors could exchange completed books of stamps for rewards, including housewares and other items, from the local Green Stamps store or catalog.

 1981: Reward programs with wings

-When American Airlines introduced the AAdvantage frequent flyer program, it was the first full-scale loyalty marketing programme of the modern era.
-Its success soon inspired others: AirMiles was developed in the UK in 1987, and the concept spread to include other industries including car rental, hotels and credit cards.
+When American Airlines introduced the AAdvantage frequent flyer programme, it was the modern era's first full-scale loyalty marketing programme.
+Its success soon inspired others: AirMiles was developed in the UK in 1987, and the concept spread to include other industries, including car rental, hotels, and credit cards.

 1991: A first for fashion